unitycoder/HappyLittlePainterLeapMotion/README.md

 - Move brush to color palette to mix current color
 - Move brush to "New Image" button on top right to clear painting
 - ESC = Close app
+- Note: Put sounds on the speakers, game has couple sound effects

 # Download